Rose Cold Foam (2 Minute Recipe)

 - Rose cold foam is a smooth, velvety topping for iced drinks made with heavy cream, milk, and rose syrup.

-- Store-bought or homemade rose syrup can be used.
-If using homemade, make sure to prep it ahead of time.
+- Rose syrup is what sweetens and flavors the cold foam.
+Store-bought or homemade rose syrup can be used.
+If using homemade, make sure to make it ahead of time.

 - This recipe makes 1 serving of rose cold foam in just 2 minutes with 3 ingredients.